Yessongs: Artwork

 The album was originally presented in a gatefold sleeve with artwork designed and illustrated by the band's longtime associate, artist Roger Dean.
 His brother Martyn was responsible for its layout and additional photography, featuring shots of each member performing in concert.
 Dean described the album as "the most elaborate and complex package" of his career at the time, which consisted of three albums worth of artwork and a booklet.
 The large space for Dean's work allowed him to continue a theme that "implied a story" that he introduced on the cover of Fragile, which portrays a planet breaking into pieces and a spacecraft in flight.
 The narrative was continued on the sleeve of Close to the Edge.
 Dean recalled that talks about the artwork for Yessongs were scarce until he presented the group with a rough version of his "Pathways" painting, which was well received and influenced his decision to continue the narrative.
 However, Dean had to redesign a new broken planet to the one on Fragile as the pieces of land that break off were too square shaped, so the pieces seen on Yessongs are more triangular.
 The gatefold design involved complex paper folding that Dean described as "a way of going from gatefold to any number of pages, folded out of one piece of card", and resulted in Dean and his printers, Tinsley Robor, filing a patent for that way of folding.
 Further development of the technique was cut short due to a subsequent national paper shortage.

-The first painting, named "Escape", shows the spacecraft and a planetary fragment drifting through space in the search for a new world.
+The first painting, named "Escape", shows the spacecraft and a planetary fragment drifting through space in the search for a new world, with several other fragments following behind.
 "Arrival" depicts these fragments landing in the waters of the new world, with "Awakening" showing signs of new life starting, including plant and animal species.
 The final image, "Pathways", depicts the emergence of civilisation with a city in the background.
 The version with the girl sitting on top of the pathway structure was not in the original, and was painted separately and added later at the printing stage.
 While Dean was working on "Pathways", his cat walked across the canvas whilst still wet and its paw prints can be seen in the sky area.
 Dean attempted to disguise them as clouds, but it failed to produce the desired results and he kept them in.
 After it was photographed for the sleeve, Dean's cat urinated on the painting as it was standing against a wall, causing Dean to paint a new version that he said "looked quite different" to the version photographed.